AliyunContainerService/image-syncer/README.md

 ## Usage

+### GitHub Action

+You can use [image-sync-action](https://github.com/marketplace/actions/image-sync-action) to try image-syncer online without relying on any physical resources.

 ### Install image-syncer

-You can download latest binary release [here](https://github.com/AliyunContainerService/image-syncer/releases)
+You can download the latest binary release [here](https://github.com/AliyunContainerService/image-syncer/releases)

 ### Compile Manually